 “We, and all of New Hampshire, are saddened by the loss of Spc.
 Nicholas Bernier.
 His sacrifice, and the sacrifice of his family, was his service to all of us.
 Spc.
 Bernier gave his life serving our nation and protecting the freedoms we hold dear.
 He was a hero, and we are all grateful for his service.” –Gov. John Lynch

 The Travis Manion Foundation honored Spc.
-Bernier and five more local Fallen Heroes through our Character Does Matter program in February 2012.
-During the presentation, we told their stories to inspire 600 sixth grade students from Cooperative Middle School in Stratham, N.H.
+Bernier and five more local Fallen Heroes through the Character Does Matter program in February 2012.
+During the presentation, their stories inspired 600 sixth grade students from Cooperative Middle School in Stratham, N.H.
 To honor the legacies of their Fallen Heroes, students completed 2,294 hours of service, and held a Memorial Day ceremony for veterans and families of the fallen.

 Seacoast Online about Character Does Matter